thomas-cleary-uwa/cits3200-unipark-booking/README.md

 - SECRET_KEY=**(secret key used for encryption eg. youwillneverguessthis)**

 ### 5. Create a local database file for the app
 To run the app you need a local instance of the database.

+#### 5a Manual Option
 To create this file run the following two commands from /flask-app

 `$ flask db migrate`
 `$ flask db upgrade`

+#### 5b Automated Option
+To automatically run the above commands and start the application simply run from /flask-app

+`$ python run/run_fresh_app.py`

 ### 6. Run the Application
 Before running the application, consider running the unit tests